Collections

 The AMCA Lab includes several collections of different materials, books, and objects.
 Here is a selection.

-The Steiner Library, donated to the AMCA Lab by Albert and Mary Ann Steiner, is the primary literature collection of the AMCA Lab.
-Covering topics such as history, art history, archaeology, anthropology, philosophy, and linguistics, the Steiner Library is available for any of your Classical research or personal interest needs.
+The library is also home to our Kimpel and Robbins collections.
+The Steiner Library is available for any of your research or personal needs.
 Feel free to contact us regarding our collection, and we’d be happy to assist you.
-Also included in the Albert and Mary Ann Steiner Library are the Kimpel and Robbins collections.

-The Kimpel collection is made up of numerous books and other texts on Ancient Greek, the Latin language, theology, and the Middle Ages.
 This collection is housed in the Albert and Mary Ann Steiner Library, and much of its contents are available for circulation!

 Item Request Form